wp-plugins/r3df-meetup-widget/readme.txt

 == Description ==
 A simple widget for use with a [Meetup.com](http://meetup.com) group.
 The plugin adds a widget that shows a link to your meetup group.

 Simply enter your meetup group name and it's url and save.
+You can display the widget with or without a title.

 == Installation ==
-The Easy Way:
+The easy way:

-1. To install this plugin use the "install" feature from the WordPress site.
+1. To install this plugin, click on "Add New" on the plugins page in your WordPress dashboard.
+2. Search for "R3DF Meetup Widget", click install when it's found.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Use the Widget panel to place and configure this widget in a sidebar
+4. Use the Widget panel to place and configure this widget in a sidebar.

-The Hard Way:
+The hard way:

-1. Download and unzip the latest release R3DF_meetup_widget.zip from wordpress.org
+1. Download the latest R3DF_meetup_widget.zip from wordpress.org
 2. Upload R3DF_meetup_widget.zip to the `/wp-content/plugins/` folder on your web server
 3. Uncompress R3DF_meetup_widget.zip (delete R3DF_meetup_widget.zip after it's uncompressed)
 4. Activate the plugin through the 'Plugins' menu in WordPress